By Deborah Goonan, Independent American Communities

 After that, an association can collect a 6-month limited priority lien for each year the lien remains unpaid, as long as the association documents its efforts to makes to first notify the lender of its priority lien claim.

 Statute overrides governing documents

-If the Governor approves A5002, even if your governing documents say nothing about your association’s right to file a lien, your HOA or condo association will be able file a lien, with the right to foreclose that lien or obtain a money judgment for unpaid assessments or fees.
+Even if your governing documents say nothing about your association’s right to file a lien, your HOA or condo association will be able file one, with the right to foreclose that lien or obtain a money judgment for unpaid assessments or fees.